icon-project/icon-sdk-python/quickstart/README.md

 You can send the token(CommonData.TOKEN_ADDRESS) that is already generated as an example.

-You can generate KeyWallet using `TEST_PRIVATE_KEY` just like in the case of `IcxTransactionExample`, then send 1 Token to the other wallet.
+You can generate KeyWallet using `TEST_PRIVATE_KEY` just like in the case of  `icx_transaction_example`, then send 1 Token to the other wallet.
 You need token address to send your token.

 You can get a step cost to send token as follows.